victoryang1/DAT-BOS-16/lessons/lesson-02/readme.md

     - **Strengths**
         - Unambiguous temporal sequence – exposure precedes outcome
         - Multiple outcomes can be measured

     - **Limitations**
         - Expense
         - Takes a long time
         - Vulnerable to missing data

-> **Check:**
+**Check:**

-> - What type of data is the flightstats data?
+- What type of data is the "flightstats" data?
-> - Determine if the number of passengers on JetBlue, Delta, and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.
+- Determine if the number of passengers on JetBlue, Delta, and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.
-> - Can you create a cross-sectional analysis from a longitudinal data collection?
+- Can you create a cross-sectional analysis from a longitudinal data collection?
 How?

 <a name="#guidedpractice"></a>
 ## Guided Practice: Write a research question with raw data (10 mins)